 - Once you have that money, multiply it by 3.
 If you have three months of bills saved up, I’d say you move from the red zone to the yellow zone but are still not in the green.

 - Keep saving until you have six months of bills put aside.
-Once you have this amount, you’re prepared for a sudden lost job and most emergencies that can come up.
+Once you have this amount, you’re prepared for a suddenly lost job and most emergencies that can come up.

 - Keep yourself honest, if you cheated on this number, go back and re-evaluate it.
 The only one that gets hurt by skipping this crucial exercise is you!